vmware-tanzu/vm-operator/docs/ref/api/v1alpha3.md

 a VirtualMachineImage or ClusterVirtualMachineImage resource.
-If the display name unambiguously resolves to a distinct VM image (among all existing VirtualMachineImages in the VM's namespace and all existing ClusterVirtualMachineImages), then a mutation webhook updates this field with the VM image resource name.
-If the display name resolves to multiple or no VM images, then the mutation webhook denies the request and outputs an error message accordingly. |
+If the display name unambiguously resolves to a distinct VM image (among all existing VirtualMachineImages in the VM's namespace and all existing ClusterVirtualMachineImages), then a mutation webhook updates the spec.image field with the reference to the resolved VM image.
+If the display name resolves to multiple or no VM images, then the mutation webhook denies the request and returns an error.

+Please also note, when creating a new VirtualMachine, if this field and spec.image are both non-empty, then they must refer to the same resource or an error is returned. |
 | `className` _string_ | ClassName describes the name of the VirtualMachineClass resource used to
 deploy this VM. |
 | `storageClass` _string_ | StorageClass describes the name of a Kubernetes StorageClass resource